Hortico 10kg Organic Garden Fertiliser

 Climate: cold temperate, warm temperate, arid/semi-arid and sub-tropical.
 Frost tolerant.

 Flowering: showy, perfumed flowers that are often highly scented, in late spring and summer.

 Feeding: regular feeding with a balanced, controlled-release fertiliser.

-Watering: regular watering to keep the soil damp.
+Watering: regular watering to keep the soil moist.

 The true varieties of lily are those of the Lilium genus, and all grow from bulbs formed underground.
 Depending on the variety, your lily will flower in late spring or summer.
 The flowers appear at the top of an erect stalk that has well-spaced green lance-shaped leaves.

 The plants die down in autumn to go through a short dormant phase before growing again in later winter.

 Lily flowers are trumpet shaped, and in some varieties the petals curve right back on themselves.
 Flower colours vary from white, pink and orange and often feature stripes, dots and other patterns on the petals.

 There are many plants that carry the common name of “lily” but are not true liliums as described above.
 These include: Peruvian lily (Alstroemeria), peace lily (Spathiphyllum), calla lily (Zantedeschia), day lily (Hemerocallis) and canna lily (Canna).

 Lily is probably best recognised as a cut flower.
 However, it can be grown in a garden bed to add height and perfume to a mixed garden.